 I worked on this recipe about 4 times.
 Each time changing up the ingredients just slightly to try and get that familiar texture I wanted.
 I can’t say they are perfectly identical to a traditional white flour gnocchi, but they do have a light and fluffy texture that melts in your mouth.

-The first two times I made them I actually baked them, instead of boing.
+The first two times I made them I actually baked them.
 While I liked that they held up well once in sauce on the stove, I felt they didn’t have that soft exterior I wanted.

-When they are frozen after making them and not baked, you can then just pop them into boiling water for just 2 minutes.
+When they are frozen after making them and not baked, you can then just pop them into a hot skillet with your favorite oil and minced garlic and brown for just 2 minutes.

 I repeat, just 2 minutes is all these need or you will end up with mush.
 They are pretty much cooked anyway since the cauliflower is cooked prior to rolling them.

 I think they may be slightly larger than your typical sized gnocchi, but you can make them as little or large as you prefer.